The Learning Approach to Games: Discrete Games

 As for the learning parameters, we will now begin to introduce horizon, transitions between states, transition costs, state values, potential behaviors of other players, optimal controls and expectations of the players.
-Our choices are inherently limited as a player might be arbitrarily complicated, and includes some modeling choices, but general enough to cover a diverse set of examples and to demonstrate the concept of uncertain equilibrium.
-It is important to note that our primary goal is not to model the learning of these parameters, as each parameter could constitute its own line of research.
+Our choices are inherently limited as a player might be arbitrarily complicated.
+Our aim here is to restate the general setting for many of our games in the perspective of player , and demonstrate the concept of uncertain equilibrium.
 For simplicity, we will temporarily disregard the index $i$ and focus solely on the perspective of a single player.

-First of all, players need to have a \emph{horizon} \(\hat{T}\).
-We assume that, as always the case in reality, players cannot predict the future indefinitely with reasonable accuracy.
+First, we let players have a \emph{horizon} $\hat{T}$.
+Players cannot predict the future indefinitely with reasonable accuracy.
 In other words, as the horizon of prediction increases, the distribution of the state process contains progressively less useful information, eventually rendering it useless.
-Even under the infinite horizon settings, typically one introduces a discounting factor, essentially approximating a finite horizon.
 Thus, let

 be the space of all such functions, where the corresponding learning algorithm will take values in.
 Notice that we allowed the horizon to depend on the state, since the player might be able to project further in well-trained states.
 More importantly, rather than a fixed time, one can consider a stopping time $\hat T^{(t,x)}(s,y): (\dbT\times\Omega)^2\to \dbT$, where $\hat T^{(t,x)}$ is a stopping time for the future estimated process in (\ref{eqn:distributionP}).